Welcome to Deployment Automation version 6.2.2 See the What's New tab for a list of new features in the latest release.

 ciphers.
 This file is found in the following

 - Insert the entire ciphers= attribute into the connector block that is being used for HTTPS and save your changes.

 - Restart Common Tomcat.

 - In the in the server.xml file, find the commented out connector block that contains cipher attributes by searching for the word ciphers.
 This file is found in the following directory by default:

 - WebSocket error when initiating the Web client on a proxy

 The client now requests a WebSocket connection upon initial connection to the server.
 If you receive a WebSocket error, you may need to configure your proxy server to support the WebSocket connection.
 In some cases, the proxy server may need to be upgraded.
 For more information, see Knowledgebase item S141934.

-- Existing agents may not come back online after the server
+- Agents may not come back online after server upgrade

 Due to changes to supported security protocols starting in version 6.1.1, Deployment Automation agents using earlier versions of Java, such as Java 6, may not be allowed to connect to the server after the upgrade.
 If your agents do not come online after the server upgrade, you will need to upgrade them by following the instructions in Knowledgebase item S141622.